 As a student, you might not think of yourself as 'doing' research in the way that people in the field you are studying do research.
 However, the processes are very similar and learning the research process while in school can only help when you enter or improve your position in the workplace.
 This page will go over ways to improve your research skills from searching effectively to evaluating information to producing new information.
 You will see a variety of tutorials throughout the page.
 The research process involves choosing a topic, generating a research question, selecting keywords for that topic, searching for that topic, collecting required resources for the topic, synthesizing and organizing these resources, citing the sources used, and writing about the topic in a way that answers the research question.

 One of the hardest parts of doing research is actually picking the topic.
 You may think that you have the perfect topic only to find out that you can't find information on the topic or find way too much information on the topic.
-Choosing a topic requires the perfect blend of specificity and generality, of interest personally and academically, and of identifying keywords on that topic.
+Choosing a topic requires the perfect blend of specificity and generality, of interest personally and academically, and of identifying keywords and relevant vocabulary on that topic.
 The resources here will help you choose the perfect topic and learn how to see if that topic is a good fit for your research project.